+Why is Shrill the show that you needed when you were younger?
 Especially in Hollywood, there’s really almost no diversity in terms of body size.
 When I was growing up, there were no stories on TV about girls having any kind of a life outside of a weight loss narrative, and it really makes it hard to conceive of anything outside of that when you’re growing up and trying to figure out who you are if you aren’t presented with any counter examples.
 It would have meant so much to me as a teenager to get to watch a show about a young, fun, funny, happy, dynamic fat girl who has relationships and friendships and aspirations and cute clothes and a real, full life.
 It’s not without challenges, but it isn’t only about being miserable because she’s too fat and trying to change her body so that she can have a good life.
 The idea that I could have a good life in the body that I have was never expressed to me, so I hope that that message gets through to young people—and especially to young women.

+Right—I was surprised, actually, how comparatively late any mention was made to Annie’s body.
 Absolutely.
 There’s so much more to Annie than her body, and that’s the point of the show.

+How and when did Aidy Bryant get involved?
 I sold the option to Brownstone, Elizabeth Banks’s production company, a few months after the book came out, in the summer of 2016, and then the following January, in 2017, Aidy heard about it and reached out to say she was interested—which was a dream come true.
 We were just over the moon about that, because she was by far our first choice, and she also wanted to be part of the creative team, working on the writing and development of the show.
 She was still at SNL then, and it took forever because we had to figure out her contract, but eventually, we revamped the outline with Aidy’s input.
 We worked together really closely, the whole way through.

+What was the rest of the writers room like?
+Was it all women?
 We weren’t all women, and we weren’t all fat.
 There were a lot of moments of shock—I think, anyway—especially from the two male writers we had.
 They seemed to be scandalized by some of the stories of how we’ve been treated.
 You know, I think it’s easy to be aware that we live in a fat-phobic society and that people are cruel to fat people, but it’s an abstraction until you actually ask fat people what our experiences are, and what that actually feels like to be stigmatized to be mistreated on a systemic level.

 So, there were definitely some revelatory moments for the dudes in the room, but also, I think everyone can certainly relate to feeling like an outsider at times, to feeling like people don’t understand you and aren’t taking care of you in the way that you need.
 And I mean every single human being—even straight, cisgender white guys have body standards pushed on them.
 Not to the same degree as women, but we have standards of beauty for men, too, that I’m sure men are aware of throughout their lives.
 There’s a certain male body type that you’re supposed to strive for, just like you’re supposed to strive for a female body type.
 So I think there was a lot of learning in the room, but also, it was really cathartic and special to be able to build the story with such a smart team, and to bring everyone’s experiences and perspectives into it.